About Ronald Rae

 About the Sculptor, Ronald Rae FRBS

 Scottish sculptor Ronald Rae first discovered his passion for carving granite at the age of fifteen.
-Now 50 years later, his dedication to granite remains undeterred despite the physical and mental effort that carving demands.
+Now almost 55 years later, his dedication to granite remains undeterred despite the physical and mental effort that carving demands.
 Working intuitively using only hand tools he is able to convey the tenderest of feelings on to one of the hardest stones in the world.

 The Ronald Rae Sculpture Exhibition of hand carved granite sculptures has been on tour in England since 1994 showing at major venues such as Sheffield, Milton Keynes, Regent’s Park, London, the Natural History Museum, the Yorkshire Sculpture Park, Holyrood Park, Edinburgh and currently at The Falkirk Wheel in Central Scotland.
 His best loved sculpture the Lion of Scotland is currently on exhibition in St Andrew Square Garden, Edinburgh.

 Ronald Rae was born in Ayr, Scotland in 1946.
 At the age of twelve he was drawing a weekly cartoon strip for a local newspaper.
 He struck his first granite rock when he was fifteen.
 Drawing would be an important part of his life but sculpture his main love and obsession.

 In the beginning Rae explored his faith through his art.
 This resulted in a large series of emotive drawings and carvings based on the life of Christ.
 Being brought up in the countryside it followed that he expressed his appreciation of animals in his art.
 Aware of his Celtic heritage he thrilled at seeing Scotland’s ancient carved stones and Celtic crosses that often included wild boar, horses and bears.
 In response he has carved all these animals.

 Rae was always intrigued by prehistoric cave art.
 This perhaps inspired his relief sculpture Bison.
 In this work he did not carve the stone in the round but used his chisel to draw on its surface.
 Also carved in relief is the monumental Tyger Tyger.